Have you finally decided to take up the GMAT test for your MBA? Do you want to learn the best way to prepare yourself?

 As a result, many test guide publishers are adapting their online practice tests to simulate the real GMAT environment.

 The more you practice for the GMAT, the better.
-Many MBA applicants coming out of the test have expressed this being the biggest challenge for them.
+Many MBA applicants coming out of the test have expressed test pacing being the biggest challenge for them.

-On test day, you must prepare yourself mentally, physically and emotionally.
+Needless to say, the exam day is the most crucial day.
+On the test day, you must prepare yourself mentally, physically and emotionally.

 It can be an unnerving experience with strict security procedures on check-in and cameras set up at each test station for observation against cheating.

-Ultimately, you want to know the material inside and out, assure that you are comfortable with pacing, feel confident with simulated online tests and take care of your physical needs.
+Ultimately, you want to know the material inside and out, assure yourself that you are comfortable with time pacing, feel confident with simulated online tests and take care of your physical needs.

 Author Bio: Angie Picardo is a staff writer for NerdWallet, a personal finance site dedicated to helping people master the art of money management, from planning an effective budget to understanding when to pay off debt and when to save.